math-ysics/math-ysics.github.io/_pages/about.md

 *One shall direct their correspondence to [first initial] + h + [last] + [at] + caltech + [dot] + edu*

+> Imagine life as a black box—offering no explicit purpose or inherent design from the outside, yet governed by an internal logic that transforms inputs into inevitable outcomes.
+Even so, its very existence bestows radical agency over how you choose to engage with it.
+It is a void—not barren, not desolate, but profound in its refusal to impose meaning, leaving you the sovereign architect of significance, or the liberator who discards it altogether.
+Within this, you may discover smaller boxes inside—your own constructions—values, aspirations, emotions.
+You can open and rearrange them or relinquish them at will, knowing they have never been, nor will they ever be, part of the black box's original essence.
+The black box is the utmost gift of gifts—one that is most beautiful because it is inherently unadorned.

 <!-- <img src="https://raw.githubusercontent.com/math-ysics/math-ysics.github.io/refs/heads/master/images/quote.png" alt="Quote"> -->